ananyashetty6124-munni/OIBSIP/GraphicsDesign-Task4-Infographic/README.md

-# Task 1 – Poster Design
+# Task 4 – Infographic Design

 ## Description

-This folder contains poster designs created as part of the **OIBSIP Graphics Design Internship**.
+This folder contains an infographic on **Artificial Intelligence in Everyday Life**, created as part of the **OIBSIP Graphics Design Internship**.

-The posters are designed to communicate information clearly and attractively using appropriate typography, colors, imagery, layout, and visual hierarchy.
+The infographic presents information about Artificial Intelligence and its applications in everyday life through a clear and visually engaging layout.

 ## Objective

-The objective of this task is to create visually appealing and informative poster designs while demonstrating fundamental graphic design principles.
+The objective of this task is to create an informative and visually appealing infographic that communicates information about Artificial Intelligence using effective typography, visual elements, data presentation, and visual hierarchy.

-## Files
+## File

-* `Ananya_Task1_Poster1.png` – First poster design
-* `Ananya_Task1_Poster2.png` – Second poster design
+* `Ananya_Task4.png` – Final AI infographic design

 ## Design Specifications

-* **Number of Designs:** 2
+* **Topic:** Artificial Intelligence in Everyday Life
+* **Dimensions:** 800 × 2000 pixels
 * **Format:** PNG
-* **Design Size:** A4 / 1080 × 1080 pixels
-* **Color Palette:** Maximum 3–4 colors
+* **Color Palette:** Maximum 4 colors
+* **Design Type:** Vertical infographic

 ## Tools Used